raviolli77/apple_watch_data_analysis/reports/int7x_writeup.md

 The `convert_date` function converts the columns to datetime.
 Using pipe operators to do the function calls, this was done by creating the functions utlizing [Non Standard Evaluation](http://adv-r.had.co.nz/Computing-on-the-language.html).

-The `extract_date_data` function as mentioned earlier creates columns relating to meta data about the dates utilizing functions from `lubridate`, which include making a week day column and a month column that gets tranformed to an ordered factor column to keep the months in order from Jan-Dec.
+The `extract_date_data` function as mentioned earlier creates columns relating to meta data about the dates utilizing functions from `lubridate`, which include making a week day column and a month column appearing in logical order (Jan to Dec).

 ## More Data Cleanage

-Another transformation I included was finding the difference in minutes between the start date and end date of each measurement.
-We do this utilizing `mutate` from `dplyr`, along with `difftime` in units of minutes.
+Another transformation I included was the difference in minutes between the start date and end date of each measurement.
+We do this utilizing `mutate` from `dplyr`, and the function `difftime` which will find the difference in units of minutes.

 ```{r}
 # Find difference in start and end date in minutes